holochain/docs-pages/src/pages/get-building/index.md

 import MyTodos from './todos/todos/MyTodos.svelte';
 import CreateTodoItem from './todos/todos/CreateTodoItem.svelte';
 ```
 2. Replace the "EDIT ME!
-Add the components of your app here." text there with:
+Add the components of your app here." text (about halfway down the page of the App.svelte file) with:
 ```html
 <CreateTodoItem></CreateTodoItem>
 <MyTodos author={client.myPubKey}></MyTodos>